Quakers in Europe: Quaker House Brussels

-Quaker House, located on the Square Ambiorix, Brussels, was acquired shortly after QCEA’s foundation.
+Quaker House, located on the Square Ambiorix, Brussels, was acquired shortly after QCEA's foundation.
 Quaker House Brussels serves as the main Meeting House for Quakers in Belgium and Luxembourg.
-The building itself, built in the 1890s by the architect Georges Hobé, is a well-preserved example of art nouveau architecture and has protected heritage status.
+The building itself, built in the 1890s by the architect Georges Hobé, is a well-preserved example of Art Nouveau architecture and has protected heritage status.

 Britain

-There were 23,860 Quakers in Britain in 2015.
+There were 23,067 Quakers in the United Kingdom in 2017.
 There are 70 Area Meetings in Britain and 470 Local Meetings.

 The vast majority of British Quakers attend Meetings of unprogrammed worship.